Administrative Assistant for Cyber Operations Program Management Office

 - Assist the Program Manager for Intelligence Analytics in administration of contract deliverables and act as a supporting communication point among program staff, government stakeholders, and APL program/mission management.
 Responsible for completing monthly reports, contract and APL record keeping, IT and security request and sponsor meeting/event tracking.
 (50%)

 - Assist in managing the flow of people and information through the MAE Office, maintain action items for managers, process travel and expense reimbursements, and perform other administrative duties, such as group security, property and phone coordinator, as assigned.
 (5%)

 - Conduct special projects as required and develop solutions to complex administrative problems for the Mission Area Executive, members of the Sector executive team, and concerns and issues brought forward from the Sector administrative staff.
 Examples might include: reengineering Sector or Mission Area administrative processes; addressing issues with established processes; coordinating special security administrative needs; resolving procurement or credit card issues; improving communication; and training and development, career development or on-boarding programs, for AOS administrative staff.
 (5%)

 Note: This job summary and listing of duties is for the purpose of describing the position and its essential functions at time of hire and may change over time.

 Knowledge of (or ability to rapidly learn) APL and AOS policies, practices and procedures.
 Administrative work experience in the Intelligence Community.
 Demonstrated ability to work with a large number of dedicated professionals in a fast-moving environment.
-Some college coursework.
+Some college coursework in lieu of degree.